Wall Street retreats from record on trade cloudiness

 By Chuck Mikolajczak

-NEW YORK, Oct 31 (Reuters) - U.S. stocks fell on Thursday as conflicting tones surrounding a possible trade deal between the United States and China eclipsed strong earnings reports from Apple and Facebook.
+NEW YORK, Oct 31 (Reuters) - U.S. stocks fell on Thursday, with the S&P 500 pulling back from its latest record high as conflicting signals surrounding a possible trade deal between the United States and China outweighed strong earnings reports from Apple and Facebook.

 Mixed signals around trade gave investors reason for caution after a Bloomberg report said Chinese officials have doubts about whether it is possible to reach a comprehensive long-term trade deal with Washington and U.S. President Donald Trump.

-The decline was the second for the S&P 500 in the past seven days, after the benchmark index notched intraday record highs in the past three sessions and a closing record in two of the past three days.
+The S&P 500 .SPX was on pace for its biggest drop in about three weeks, after notching intraday record highs in the past three sessions and a closing record in two of the past three days.

-"They rallied this market so much in anticipation of not only the trade deal - but interest rates and everything else - this market would come in very quickly if in fact, word got out the Chinese are completely walking away," said Ken Polcari, senior market strategist at SlateStone Wealth LLC in Jupiter, Florida.
+"We have had such a good run here, traders are looking for an excuse to take a little money off the table," said Scott Wren, senior global equity strategist at Wells Fargo Investment Institute in St. Louis.

-"Today’s action, with the market down, is absolutely nothing for anyone to get super concerned about because after the rally we have had for two weeks, you have to suspect at some point the market has to back off a little bit."
+"The market is kind of burned out on just talking about it - wants to see something on paper.
+The market thinks something is going to happen but it is not going to bite hard on any of these comments one way or the other right now."

 Earnings for the quarter are now expected to decline 0.8%, according to Refinitiv data, an improvement from the 2.2% decline expected at the start of the month.